danikhani/clean-pvnet/README.md

     ```
 ## Using the code

 Add your .ply model to the folder /data.
-Rename your model to "model.ply" and run the give3d script with "python give3d.py". model.yml with the linemod format of 8 corners of the cubiod will be generated in folder data.
+Rename your model to "model.ply" and run the give3d script with "python give3d.py". models_info.yml with the linemod format of 8 corners of the cubiod will get generated in folder data.

 ## Citation